-WHAT WE HEARD OUR RESPONSE Stockholders expressed to us that they would like to see a clear plan for evolving our governance, and how our governance is tied to our strategy.
-Our Board considered stockholder feedback to implement a roadmap of governance enhancements that reflect our strategic direction as we mature as a Company, as described in the "Freshpet's Commitment to Good Corporate Governance: 2020 to 2025 Roadmap" section of this Proxy Statement.
-Stockholders encouraged us to enhance our ESG (or Environmental, Social and Governance) disclosure practices.
-Our efforts on ESG are described in the "Environment, Social and Governance Approach" section of this Proxy Statement.
-We have also provided disclosure of our ESG Evolution on our website: investors.freshpet.com.
+What We Heard Our Response Stockholders expressed to us that they would like to see a clear plan for evolving our governance, and how our governance is tied to our strategy Our Board considered stockholder feedback to implement a roadmap of governance enhancements that reflect our strategic direction as we mature as a Company, as described on page $\underline{8}$ of this Proxy Statement.
+Stockholders encouraged us to enhance our ESG (or Environmental, Social and Governance) disclosure practices Our efforts on ESG are described on p.8 of the proxy.
+We have also provided disclosure of our ESG Evolution Report on our website: investors.freshpet.com .
 Our website is not part of this Proxy Statement.
-Stockholders told us to they would like a clearer disclosure on how the Board oversees ESG.
-In addition to our ESG Evolution Report, we will be providing a more fulsome ESG disclosure, including a materiality assessment of our ESG goals as well as a description of how our Board oversees ESG factors.
-Stockholders told us to prioritize governance practices that have economic implications, and to better disclose our strategy oversight, targets and risks.
-The Board assessed Freshpet's opportunities and risks to develop a roadmap that ties a series of governance changes to the strategic milestones that would drive them, which is disclosed in the "Freshpet's Commitment to Good Corporate Governance: 2020 to 2025 Roadmap" section of this Proxy Statement.
-Stockholders said they were satisfied with our progress on diversity within our Board but would like us to provide greater metrics on the Company's overall progress.
-Aside from our gender-diverse Board, Freshpet has mindfully onboarded or promoted executives of diverse gender and racial backgrounds, and utilized a third-party search firm to assist us with the goal to further increase diversity at Freshpet.
+Stockholders told us they would like a clearer disclosure on how the Board oversees ESG In addition to our ESG Evolution Report, we will be providing a more fulsome ESG disclosure, including a materiality assessment of our ESG goals as well as a description of how our Board oversees ESG factors.
+Stockholders told us to prioritize governance practices that have economic implications, and to better disclose our strategy oversight, targets and risks The Board assessed Freshpet's opportunities and risks to develop a roadmap that ties a series of governance changes to the strategic milestones that would drive them, which is disclosed on page $\underline{8}$ of this Proxy Statement.
+Stockholders said they were satisfied with our progress on diversity within our Board but would like us to provide greater metrics on the Company's overall progress Aside from our gender-diverse Board, Freshpet has mindfully onboarded or promoted executives of diverse gender and racial backgrounds, and utilized a third-party search firm to assist us with the goal to further increase diversity at Freshpet.
 We will be providing greater disclosure on our diversity efforts in our future disclosures.
-Stockholders told us that our compensation practices are aligned with our performance, but that we should provide a clear connection between long-term strategy and compensation.
-Given our practice of using multi-year equity grants that can look outsized, we have provided disclosure in the CD&A section of this proxy to demonstrate how our long-term goals are tied to executive compensation.
+Stockholders told us that our compensation practices are aligned with our performance, but that we should provide a clear connection between long-term strategy and compensation Given our practice of using multi-year equity grants that can look outsized, we have provided disclosure in the CD&A section of this proxy to demonstrate how our long-term goals are tied to executive compensation.